engineering87/PersistenceCacheStack/README.md

 ### Contributing
 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
-If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.

 **Getting started with Git and GitHub**